-Objective three

-Protecting children, young people and families from alcohol related harm
+Objective one Objective two Objective three Prevention and early intervention Providing specialist interventions to promote a quality treatment and recovery system Protecting children, young people and families from alcohol related harm Additional investment into a new early intervention alcohol service via Wear Recovery called Aspire.
+Continue to invest in a fully integrated specialist substance misuse and alcohol treatment and recovery service.
+The service offers a full range of treatments and interventions designed to support people to take control of their recovery journey and achieve their recovery goals.
 Continued investment in the Youth Drug and Alcohol Project (YDAP) which offers specialist help, advice and support on substance misuse and alcohol to under 18's in Sunderland.
-The service focuses on three key components, universal training on health harms, targeted brief intervention, and specialist individual services for more complex and serious cases.
+The service focusing on three key components, universal training on health harms, targeted brief intervention, and specialist individual services for more complex and serious cases.